We're here to help!CALL TODAY: 954-568-3636

 Typically, siblings, cousins, aunts and uncles, grandparents, and other relatives are not entitled to compensation.
 However, this presumption can be overcome if one of these relatives was financially or physically dependent on the decedent.
 For example, if your loved one took care of a disabled sibling who is not capable of living on their own, then this sibling has a right to a portion of wrongful death proceeds.

 Naturally, you may have questions regarding who can receive compensation and how much various survivors may be entitled to.
-A Fort Lauderdale wrongful death attorney from the Law Offices of David I. Fuchs can answer all of your questions and prepare you for the potential outcome of a wrongful death case.
+A Fort Lauderdale wrongful death attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. can answer all of your questions and prepare you for the potential outcome of a wrongful death case.

 During a wrongful death lawsuit, an attorney can guide a personal representative is seeking a wide range of damages.
 Certain damages are for the benefit of the estate, while other damages are for specific survivors.

 Wrongful death damages include: